rtsisyk/msgpuck/README.md

 Status
 ------

-MsgPuck is in beta stage.
+MsgPuck is stable, which means it have been used in production without serious bugs for quite a while now.
+The library is fully documented and covered by unit tests.

 Latest MsgPack specification (2013-09) is supported.

-The library is fully documented and covered by unit tests.
+Please feel free to file a ticket if your have a problem or a question.

 [![Build Status](https://travis-ci.org/rtsisyk/msgpuck.png)]
 (https://travis-ci.org/rtsisyk/msgpuck)